Conservation and Biodiversity

 Protecting, Managing and Renewing the Forest

 All of the initiatives and actions we undertake build upon our core commitment to protect, manage and renew the forest through sustainable forest management.
 To ensure forests continue to provide timber sustainably, harvest volumes are set according to strict limits and standards.
 In Canada, provincial governments determine sustainable harvest levels based on the best available scientific data.

-- Participating in woodland caribou research and recovery plans, and fostering forest health, including regeneration after harvest
+- participating in research and recovery plans, and fostering forest health, including regeneration after harvest

 Biodiversity Conservation and Monitoring

-Protection of forest biodiversity is an important aspect of all responsible forest management certification standards and is a key component of the 25-year forest management plans that forestry companies must develop in association with government and the public.
-These plans ensure that specific objectives and monitoring processes are prepared and are in place for all woodlands operations.
-Annual surveillance audit reports for each of our woodlands operations are available on the certification standards’ websites.
-The audit reports contain detailed information on the biodiversity value of each area and our forest management practices.
+Promoting and protecting forest biodiversity is an important aspect of all internationally recognized forest management certification standards and a key component of the 25-year forest management plans that forestry companies must develop in association with governments and the public.
+These plans ensure that specific objectives and monitoring processes are in place for all woodlands operations.
+Foresters use a variety of monitoring methods, including on-the-ground and aerial surveillance — the latter from aircraft with high-precision digital imagery, drones and satellite-based laser technologies.

-In addition to these forest management plans, Resolute has adopted strategies to safeguard biodiversity.
-They include identiﬁcation of protected areas, implementation of selected management practices (such as partial or progressive cuts, retention of trees for nesting, buffering around eagle nests and leaving riparian green belts), and natural and planted forest regeneration.
+In addition to forest management plans and audits, Resolute safeguards biodiversity through its collaborations with multiple stakeholders, including identiﬁcation of protected areas, implementation of selected management practices (such as partial or progressive cuts, retention of trees for nesting, buffering around eagle nests and leaving riparian green belts), and natural and planted forest regeneration.
 Regeneration after harvesting is a key element of sustainable forest management, and in Canada, 100% of all harvested areas must be regenerated.

 In coordination with the provincial governments, Resolute also seeks to identify critical habitat areas for species of interest, such as the woodland caribou.
 Our goal is to ensure that our forest management plans protect such areas and minimize disturbance to the populations in question.
 For more information about how Resolute manages biodiversity conservation, visit our Protected Areas page.

-Resolute’s Boreal Forest webpage has additional information on Canada’s strong environmental record and robust regulatory controls, and our Research Partnerships page details the support we are providing for education and research in forestry and other areas.
+Our Boreal Forest webpage has additional information on Canada’s strong environmental record and robust regulatory controls, and our Research Partnerships page details the support we are providing for education and research in forestry and other areas.